We all come empty handed to this world. We all will leave so.

 3. Not disciplining yourself

-Self discipline means controlling yourself to your will.
-It is important to succeed in life because it is what gives you the power to stick with your goals.
+Self-discipline means controlling yourself to your will.
+It is important to succeed in life because it is what gives you the power to stick to your goals.

 You don’t become successful in life by working on your craft for a few days.
 Or working for it only when motivation strikes.
 You need to hustle consistently.

 Every successful person has routines or habits that help them stick with their vision.
-You need self discipline to form new habits and routines.
+You need the self-discipline to form new habits and routines.

-Self discipline is what will give your days, a structure.
-You know how to spend your days to maximise your potential.
-If you lack self control, you waste your days, and your life because you give into whatever comes your way.
+Self-discipline is what will give your days, a structure.
+You know how to spend your days to maximize your potential.
+If you lack self-control, you waste your days, and your life because you give into whatever comes your way.